GESS-research-group/pyshbundle/paper.md

 4. `shutils`:  Helper scripts for applying `pysh_core`.
 Based on the main modules, we provide examples as jupyter notebooks for understanding and using spherical harmonics data and the package.

-# Concluding Remarks

-In this paper, we have introduced a new Python software package named `PySHbundle`.
-The software can process Stokes coefficients for Earth's gravity field to provide gridded products representing changes in mass, geoid height anomalies, equivalent water height anomalies, etc. This package has been specially developed to process the`L2`  spherical harmonic data from the GRACE satellite mission, which finds application in numerous disciplines of Earth system science.
-The software has potential to increase GRACE level-2 data processing accessibility to early-career researchers and researchers from low-income regions, adhering to the principles of open science.

 # Acknowledgements